-The primary way to deliver this internet connection is via an active Wi-Fi connection via a router.
-However there are alternatives worth considering, if this is not feasible.
+The primary way to deliver this internet connection is through an active Wi-Fi connection via a router.
+However, there are alternatives worth considering, if this is not a feasible option.

 1. Mobile Hotspot

 The first alternative is using your smartphone as a mobile hotspot to operate as a Wi-Fi connection.
-You simply use your smartphone internet data connection to hotspot your Alexa devices.
+You simply use your smartphone's data connection to support your Alexa devices.